What’s Next for the WTO?

 However, the institution is under considerable pressure.
 Negotiations on a comprehensive development agenda have foundered due to disagreements over agricultural subsidies and intellectual property rights, while members have increasingly turned to separate bilateral and regional free trade agreements to advance their trade interests.
-More recently, the COVID-19 pandemic has caused a sharp decline in international trade and created uncertainty about the future of global supply chains.
+More recently, the COVID-19 pandemic caused a sharp decline in international trade and has driven uncertainty about the future of global supply chains.

 What is the WTO?

 The WTO is responsible for overseeing the rules of international trade.
 It facilitates trade negotiations among its 164 members, up from 123 in 1994.
 The organization also monitors the implementation of trade agreements, produces research on global trade and economic policy, and serves as a forum for settling trade disputes between countries.

 While the specifics of the WTO’s trade rules are hashed out in negotiations, the organization is based on several founding principles.
 The most basic is a commitment to openness, meaning reducing tariffs as well as limiting quotas, subsidies, and other barriers to trade.
 Another central plank is nondiscrimination, in which WTO members must treat trade with all other members equally.
 The WTO also seeks transparency and predictability in trade-related regulations and promotes international standards to give citizens, companies, and investors stability.
 Additionally, the organization is committed, in principle, to giving less-developed countries greater flexibility and accommodations to help them adjust to new rules.

 How does the WTO deal with conflicts?